 Most department-level budget presentations begin with information on how to contact the department, as well as a description of the department's basic functions and areas of responsibility.
 There follows a narrative summary of the major policy and program changes describing how the department plans to conduct its business in light of the proposed budget.
-When appropriate, subsequent sections present budget control level and program level purpose statements, and program summaries detailing significant program changes from the 2008 Endorsed Budget to the 2008 Proposed Budget.
+When appropriate, subsequent sections present budget control level and program level purpose statements, and program summaries detailing significant program changes from the 2010 Endorsed Budget which was approved in November 2008, to the 2010 Proposed Budget.